greenapes/tarsier/README.md

-Embed greenApes widgets in your page
+Embed greenApes widgets in your page in 3 steps!!
 ----------------------------------------------------------
 ### 1. script

-first of all, you need to include the script in your page head section:
+first of all, you need to include the tarsier.min.js script in your page head section.
+Sure you can use the greenApes cdn if you want!

 ```html
 <script src="https://greenapes.r.worldssl.net/tarsier/v0.1/tarsier.min.js"></script>